Chapter 12 : Fishing for Wishy-Washy Wishing

 A sudden wave of apprehension washed over her.
 He wasn't going to laugh was he?
 Was it too much?
 Or what if she sold herself short?

 "A silk tie—gift for Fred, I assume.
 A trunk of Witchella nail polish—"

 "For the girls," she said.

 "If you say so."
-He scanned the paragraph to find where he had left off and scratched the scruff on his cheek (he had grown it out recently as a companion to his grumpy attitude).
+He scratched the scruff on his cheek.
+He had grown it out recently as a companion to his grumpy attitude.
 "And last but not least, fund your inventing for two years after you leave Hogwarts."

 "Seems reasonable enough," said Scorpius.
 He added a few lines of his own at the end and then signed his name at the bottom of the page, ending with a large flourish.
 "Just a few details.
 Read it over and sign."